aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/chart-types/_index.md

 - 3D bubble chart

 #### **Stock Charts**
-Stock charts are mostly used for stock price data, but can also be used for scientific data.
+Stock charts are mostly used for stock‑price data, but can also be used for scientific data.

 The following stock charts are supported in Aspose.Cells:

-- High-low-close stock chart
+- High‑low‑close stock chart
-- Open-high-low-close stock chart
+- Open‑high‑low‑close stock chart
-- Volume-high-low-close stock chart
+- Volume‑high‑low‑close stock chart
-- Volume-open-high-low-close stock chart
+- Volume‑open‑high‑low‑close stock chart

 #### **Cylinder Charts**
 These chart types use cylinder data markers to lend a dramatic effect to column, bar, and 3D column charts.